Jim Leavelle, lawman at Lee Harvey Oswald’s side, dies at 99

 “Him being real close all I did was turn his body so instead of the bullet hitting him dead center it hit about 3 or 4 inches to the left of the navel,” Leavelle said.

-The photo that captured the attack won a Pulitzer Prize.
+The photo that captured the attack was taken by Robert H. Jackson, a photographer for the Dallas Times Herald who won a Pulitzer Prize for his image.

 Associated Press reporter Jamie Stengle contributed to this report.